westtrade/waterlock-vkontakte-auth/README.md

 }
 ```

+`` List of authMethod settings ``

-...and then add a `fieldMap` object within the vkontakte authMethod in your `waterlock.js` config file which matches your model's fields to vkontakte's fields.
+- `fieldMap` object within the vkontakte authMethod in your `waterlock.js` config file which matches your model's fields to vkontakte's fields.
+- `settings` object override default OAuth2.0 vk settings, except scope (this array required two permission as default `friends` and `email`), and this next options: 'v', 'client_id', 'response_type', 'redirect_uri'.
+Full list of overrided options of `dialog` settings you can see [here](https://vk.com/dev/auth_sites).
+List of scope permission you can see [here](https://vk.com/dev/permissions)

 ```js
 authMethod: [